pixelatedseraph/JNI/README.md

 ## JNI

-this repo is an experimentation project to learn JNI
+this repo is an experimentation project to learn JNI.